 Fast forward to today and things are different now, aren’t they?
 94% percent of adults between the ages of 18-49 now own a smartphone.
 In just a few short years our phones have become physical extensions of our bodies that we can’t live without.

 Ten years ago, if I realized that I left the house without my phone, I would have been like “oh well, whatever”.
 If that were to happen today?
 Yeah…I’d freak out, and I’m guessing you would too.

 So say what you want about the early days of QR Codes, but you can’t deny the fact that they laid the groundwork for some of the tech that’s been implemented inside of today’s most popular apps.

-Scanning a digital code with our phone is now near ubiquitous thanks to apps like SnapChat and Spotify where adding a friend or loading up a shared playlist is as simple as pointing your phone at a code.
+Scanning a digital code with our phone is now near ubiquitous thanks to apps like Venmo, Spotify, and SnapChat where sending come cash, loading up a playlist, or adding a friend is as simple as pointing your phone at a code.

 Then there’s the game changing fact that your phone’s naitive camera app can now instantly recognize a QR Code and prompt you to visit the encoded destination all on its own.

 Also, like many other aspects of our lives, COVID-19 accelerated the adoption of technology and irrevocably changed consumer behavior.
 Today, it’s hard to go somewhere and not see a QR Code — they’re everywhere.
 From Home Depot to Taco Bell, businesses big and small are using QR Codes to direct people to schedule an appointment, order online, download an app, and so much more.

 And you know something has gone mainstream when you see it on a Super Bowl commercial.
 Coinbase spent $13 million dollars on a 60 second spot that showed nothing more than a QR Code sailing across the screen.
 Not talking cats.
 Not expensive celebrities.
 Just a colorful, blocky code paying homage to the classic DVD screensaver of yesteryear.